 Dr Karyn Aspden and Linda Clarke from Massey University discuss their research into the teaching practices that support social-emotional competence of infants and toddlers.

-Five questions designed to help you reflect on the infant and toddler curriculum in your ECE setting.
+Five questions designed to help you reflect on the infant and toddler curriculum in your early childhood setting.

 Reflective questions to help you reflect on your practice working with babies.